 We don’t need to tell you that, these days, content marketing is where it’s at for marketers and, Serpstat has a really handy feature for this.
 The content marketing tool digs into the ways in which users search for specific keywords to help brands gain a deeper understanding of their audience.

 Rapidly becoming one of Serpstat’s most popular features, the website analysis tool allows for multi-domain comparisons as well as serving up positioning for associated keywords and tracking search engine visibility.

 This really comes in handy in terms of competitor research, enabling you to compare yourself to them in terms of e.g. number of keywords.
-Brands can easily snoop on competitors to see what common keywords are shared and cost of each keyword.
+Brands can easily snoop on competitors to see what common keywords are shared and the cost of each keyword.
 You can even view the precise search engine adverts that your competitors are using and, the associated keywords.
 With this tool, you can also look up the SEO parameters of your competitors’ sites.

-A firm favourite, Serpstat’s Rank Tracker lets you draw on top keywords and view a map of how a target website ranks for the keyword on a daily basis.
-This is important for brands as it gives a real time view of how your competitors are performing on particular words.
+A firm favourite, Serpstat’s Rank Tracker lets you draw on top keywords and view a map of how a target site ranks for the keyword on a daily basis.
+This is important for brands as it gives a real-time view of how your competitors are performing on particular words.

 Want to know how much traffic a domain receives from a particular word?
 This is the feature for you.
-This tool helps you to see who your competition is and presents results in an easy to read bar graph.
+This tool helps you to see who your competitors are and presents the results in an easy to read bar graph.

 Serpstat has some really good integrations including Oviond, Reportz and Google Analytics.